-A crucial open question is how the concept of SEQC manifests in nH systems.
-Progress on this front remains challenging because studying generic nH many-body systems is notoriously difficult, plagued by numerical instabilities and inaccuracies that obscure the underlying physics~\cite{Hayata2021PRB,Yamamoto2022PRB,Shen2023PRL,Yu2024PRL_b,Zhong2025PRL, Trefethen2005}.
+A crucial open question is how the concept of symmetry-enriched quantum criticality manifests in non-Hermitian systems.
+More importantly, whether non-Hermitian systems host novel symmetry-enriched topological phenomena beyond Hermitian counterparts?
+If so, how can the underlying mechanisms behind these phenomena be theoretically understood?
+Progress on this front remains challenging because studying generic non-Hermitian many-body systems is notoriously difficult, plagued by numerical instabilities and inaccuracies that obscure the underlying physics~\cite{Hayata2021PRB,Yamamoto2022PRB,Shen2023PRL,Yu2024PRL_b,Zhong2025PRL, Trefethen2005}.

-To make substantive progress, we adopt a strategy centered on exactly solvable models.
-We systematically explore $\mathcal{PT}$-symmetry–enriched non-unitary criticality in a family of one-dimensional nH free-fermion models, uncovering a new class of non-unitary critical points that host robust topological edge modes.
-Using the combination of exact solution and numerical simulations, we show that although all critical points in these models are described by non-unitary CFTs with central charge $c=-2$, at least one of them is further enriched by $\mathcal{PT}$ symmetry, giving rise to topologically non-unitary criticality with stable edge states.
-Remarkably, the associated topological degeneracies are encoded in the purely imaginary part of the entanglement entropy scaling, a feature unique to nH systems.
+In this Letter, we systematically explore $\mathcal{PT}$-symmetry–enriched non-unitary criticality in a family of one-dimensional non-Hermitian free-fermion models, uncovering a new class of non-unitary critical points that host robust topological edge modes.
+Using the combination of exact solution and numerical simulations, we show that although all critical points in these models are described by non-unitary CFTs with central charge $c=-2$, some of them can be further enriched by $\mathcal{PT}$ symmetry, giving rise to topologically non-unitary criticality with stable edge states.
+Remarkably, the associated topological degeneracies are protected by $\mathcal{PT}$ symmetry and can emerge in critical non-Hermitian free-fermion models.
+We find that, at this $\mathcal{PT}$-symmetry-enriched quantum criticality, the $c=-2$ conformal scaling of the entanglement entropy necessarily comes with a quantized imaginary subleading term, whose quantization is set by the number of entangling boundary modes in the reduced density matrix.
+We numerically validate that these entangling boundary modes are robust against $\mathcal{PT}$-symmetric disorder and interactions.
+These entangling boundary modes are the localized states in the entanglement Hamiltonian and their degeneracy is exactly what the the Affleck-Ludwig $g$-factor measures in the partition~\cite{PhysRevLett.67.161}.
 Finally, we elucidate the emergence of topological edge states at this critical point by proposing an entirely new mechanism—generalized mass inversion—that is absent in Hermitian counterparts.